 As it was originally coined, this referred to a fictional identity which is temporarily taken on, usually after consuming the media from which the identity stems.
 In more recent days it has come to mean any fictional identity phenomena which can't otherwise easily be categorized.

 The mental space from where a member of a plural system controls the system's body.
 When in control, the entity can be said to be "fronting" or "in front".

 A subculture based around the appreciation of anthropomorphic animals.
-Furries are not inherently alterhuman, though some may consider themselves alterhuman if they identify as their fursona more than their earthly body.
+Some may consider themselves alterhuman if they identify as their fursona more than their earthly body.
 This is much more prolific in some parts of the community than others (see postfurry).

 A person who considers themselves to be a smaller, independent part of a still-extant god.

 Someone who shares a brain/body with someone else; a member of a plural system.